negebauer/UCSiding/README.md

 ## Credentials

-For testing you must provide your own Credentials in `UCSiding/UCSTestCredentials.swift`
+For testing you must provide your own Credentials in [`UCSiding/UCSTestCredentials.swift`](./UCSiding/UCSTestCredentials.swift)
-In order to do so, create a file called QQ, copy and paste the following in it
 ```swift
 public struct UCSTestCredentials {